Kotlin/kotlinx-kover/README.md

 ### Configuring project reports
-If you need to change the name of the XML report file or HTML directory for a specific project, you may configure the corresponding tasks in this project.
+If you need to change the name of the XML report file or HTML directory for a specific project, you may configure the corresponding tasks in this project:

 <details open>